Series: Laurel and Hardy

 Available on BLU-RAY & DVD:

-Stan sits beside Ollie's bed and helps himself to the first egg.
+Stan has brought Ollie some hand boiled eggs and nuts, but Ollie rejects them.
+Not wanting the food to go to watse, Stan makes himself comfortable in a chair and tucks into the first egg!
 This lasts a little over a minute before he digs into the bag for the second.
 After pulling the next egg from the paper bag, it rolls off the cabinet and into a water jug on the floor.
 He then performs a clever routine in trying to retrieve the egg from the jug without putting his hands into the drinking water which Ollie reminds him he needs to consume.
+At this point the doctor (an unusually polite BILLY GILBERT) enters the room to check on Ollie and is introduced to Stan.
+The doctor informs Hardy that his stay in hospital will last a couple of more months, much to Ollie's relief.

+The ever inquisitive Laurel then starts his inadvertent journey of destruction by trying to use a counterweight on the floor as a nutcracker for the nuts he would like to consume.
+Unfortunately for Ollie when Stan lifts up the weight, Ollie’s leg crashes down on the doctor's head.
 In his increased frustration with his patient's annoying visitor, the doctor forcibly grabs the weight from Stan and in doing so it sends him out of the open window.
 Dangling from outside the top floor window, the doctor manages to hold onto the rope attached to the weight, which Stan is holding.
 A tug-of-war ensues as Stan tries to pull the doctor to safety, as Ollie dangles inside the room, suspended in mid-air by the calamity caused by Stan's behaviour.
-Eventually, and after an eternity (for Gilbert) the inevitable happens: the doctor is saved, but at a cost to Hardy - who slams right through his bed and crashing down onto the floor.
-That's it for Ollie; his hospital stay is abruptly terminated and is told to pack up and go.
+The doctor is saved but Ollie's hospital stay is abruptly terminated!

 Favourite bit